 - Microsoft Authenticator

-The first time you log in to Wordfence to use Central, you will be prompted to enable 2FA.
-If you click “Setup Two Factor Authentication”, a window will pop up with a QR code (Quick Response Code).
-You can scan this code with the app of your choice, or manually enter the 32-character code below it into the app.
+The first time you sign in to use Wordfence Central, you will be prompted to enable 2FA.
+If you click “Setup Two Factor Authentication” then a window will pop up with a QR code (Quick Response Code).
+You can scan this code with the app of your choice or manually enter the 32-character code below it into the app.
 Your authenticator app should now show a 6-digit code that changes every 30 seconds.

 Setting up 2FA on an existing account